Maxwell96/DelphosIQ-/README.md

 # DelphosIQ-
 A project that uses a crawler to scrape data from a dynamic website.
-The crawler is used to populate the db/models.
-Has API endpoints for viewing the data.
+The data is used to populate the db/models.
+API endpoints for viewing the data.
 The data is also used to create an excel data sheet and chart sheet.

 ## Prerequisites